whunmr/circa/about/inlined_state.md

         fill_rect(box, color)

 There's no change in functionality here, we've just added some math.
-The `interp` function returns the first argument (`#f00`) if `highlight` is 1.0 and it returns the second one (`#f88`) if highlight is 0.0.
+The `interp` function returns the first argument (`#f00`) if `highlight` is 0.0 and it returns the second one (`#f88`) if highlight is 1.0.
 The `interp` function also smoothly interpolates if the number is somewhere between 0.0 and 1.0, which is a feature we're about to use.

-Now some magic happens, we'll add one more line to make it a smooth transition.
+Now the magic happens, we'll add one more line to make it a smooth transition.

     def draw_button(Rect box)
         highlight = if mouse_over(box) { 1.0 } else { 0.0 }